-Final Response following receipt of additional information: No objections subject to conditions: The submitted proposed outline drainage strategy for the site is considered acceptable in principle.
-A number of comments made concerning what will be required at the detailed design stage.
-Further information provided by the applicants in May 2017 in response does not provide adequate additional detail.
+No objections subject to conditions: The submitted proposed outline drainage strategy for the site is considered acceptable in principle.
+A number of comments made concerning what will be required at the detailed design stage since further information provided by the applicants in May 2017 in response did not provide adequate additional detail [Officer Note: this matter can be addressed by imposition of a planning condition].